 Academic departments may offer a course via independent arrangement.
 To consider approval for an independent arrangement, the course must be required within the student's degree program; and, the student is unable to take the course through no fault of the student, e.g. the course is not scheduled at a time the student can take it, and there are no course substitutions available to the student.

 An independent arrangement must be agreeable to the faculty member offering the course, the student, Program Director and Provost.
-Students will obtain an Independent Arrangement contract in the Graduate Office or online.
+Students will obtain an Independent Arrangement contract from the Office of the Registrar, Inside Heidelberg website.

 INDEPENDENT STUDY